Seasonal Parasite Control Winter

 WHEN TO TREAT

-If you aren't doing the blood test for encysted redworm we advise putting one (or in exceptional cases two) worming dose(s) into your annual parasite control programme.
-This is best done in the winter months between December and February.
-Ideally we aim to wait until the weather has turned before giving this dose.
 Small redworm activity slows considerably on pasture below 6 degrees Celsius so we are looking for the wintry weather and waiting for a few days where the daytime temperatures fall consecutively below this temperature.
 Worming after this time reduces the risk of reinfection and therefore many horses from needing a second treatment at the back end of the winter.

 This is why as our weather gets milder and more unpredictable our encysted redworm treatment has got later in the year.
 If we have a mild winter and the temperatures never dip, worm regardless before the end of winter.